TheProfessorsLab/hello-world/README.md

 # hello-world
-I am a computer nerd/geek with experience in building desktops, diagnosing problems, and setting up networks/network hardware
+I am a computer nerd/geek with experience in building desktops, diagnosing problems, setting up networks/network hardware, and an avid beginner programmer